anngnn/aerial-painting/README.md

 - Dots are created with move → descend → paint → ascend sequences
 - Canvas size: 0.8m × 0.5m

+## Acknowledgements
+Special thanks to Drew Curtis, Prof. Matt Elwin, and Prof. Michael Rubenstein for their guidance and support throughout this project.

+The swarmOS and drone hardware were developed by Drew Curtis.
+My main contributions are the gripper designs and the cascaded PID controller.

 ---